 Randal explained Mrs. Hales plight, and the lady said "I'm a nurse.
 I can stop the bleeding if you can get her out."

 Her name was Christine and her husband arrived before Randal finished his report of Lacey.
 Wrens said "let's get her out.
 Christine, you go in first and get into position.
 Randal and I will follow you in after to see if we can raise the beam enough to move her."

 Instantly Christine was through the hole, and Wren was right behind her.
 Randal crawled in on the other side of Lacey and got a hold of a board long enough to use as a lever.
-Wrenching a couple more boards loose to use as a fulcrum, between him and Wren they inched the beam up and blocked it a little at a time to where they thought they could get Lacey out.
+Wrenching a couple more boards loose to use as a fulcrum, and between their strain effort inched the beam up and blocked it a little at a time to where they thought they could get Lacey out.

 Christine had gone to work on her the instant she reached her.
-Very efficient, with lights and a tourniquet she clamped off the bleeders.
+Very efficient, with a little strap mounted light on her forehead, she clamped off the bleeding with a tourniquet.
 There was no doubt the leg was far from saving.
 Just above the knee.
 Lacey screamed from the pain as the beam lifted enough to let blood flow and regain feeling.
 When her leg could not be completely withdrawn the only other option was amputate.

 Lacey and Christine both were a bloody mess!
 Wren and Randal were covered in sweat, dust, bits of insulation.
 They handed Lacey out to some more men waiting on top of the collapsed roof.
-They brushed each other off then helped to carry her to the shade of a small tree.
+After helping to carry to the shade of a small tree, they brushed each other off.
 Christine was still holding a sterile pad to the stump to stench the flow of bleeding.